 This exquisite Biedermeier table is embellished with attractive walnut veneer on top and base.
-The hexagonal center column stands on a three foot base.
+The hexagonal center column stands on a triangular foot base.
 The piecrust veneer on the top has a beautiful veneer grain.
 This is the perfect dining table for 4-6 chairs or you could also use it as a center table in an entry hall or larger living area.

 The early 19th-century Biedermeier style marks the transitional period between Neoclassicism and Romanticism.